There are currently three licensing schemes operating in Tower Hamlets. We will help you choose the right licence for your property.

 You need a selective licence if your property (house or flat) is let out to a single household or two sharers in Whitechaple, Weavers, Spitalfields and Banglatown, based on the council ward boundaries that existed pre 22 May 2014 – in the west of the borough.

-To find out if your property is in one of these areas, you can carry out a postcode search on the council’s website.
+To find out if your property is in the selective licensing area, you can carry out a postcode search on the council’s website.

 To find out more, you can read our free guide to selective licensing (here).